sabihaafrin/portfolio/README.md

 ## WORK EXPERIENCE
 **The University of Queensland, Remote - Research Assistant** May 2024 - Present
-- Supporting research projects by conducting literature reviews, analyzing data.
+- Supporting research projects by conducting literature reviews, analyzing data
-- Using statistical and data visualization tools to interpret findings and create reports.
+- Using statistical and data visualization tools to interpret findings and create reports

 **Swift IT Ltd, Dhaka - Software Engineer Trainee** March 2023 - July 2023
 - Contributing and taking part in software and architectural development.
-Developing well-designed, efficient, and testable code.
+Developing well-designed, efficient, and testable code
-- Conducting software analysis, programming, testing, and debugging.
+- Conducting software analysis, programming, testing, and debugging

 **Quantanite, Remote - Project Associate**
 February 2023 - March 2023
 - Various Data entries on designated portals/servers per the client's instructions